 - CON: Cost of living is high

-Everything is priced in EUR, and the high demand for accommodation in cities such as Dublin is driving the cost of living through the roof.
-Naturally, the further one moves from Dublin, the lower the cost of living will be.
+Everything is priced in euros, and the high demand for accommodation in cities like Dublin drives the cost of living through the roof.
+Naturally, the further you move from Dublin, the lower the cost of living will be.

 Safety in Ireland